ChrisChinchilla/Chip-Shop/manual.md

 In current turn order, players should undertake these tasks:

 1. If an already built product has no remaining piles of money, move it to the discard pile.
 If the product has accessories attached to it, then also move those to the discard pile.
-2. Pay staff and specialist staff by counting the number of resource tokens in the 'Marketing', 'Research & Development' departments and on product and speciality staff cards.
-Total these amounts and pay it to the bank.
+2. Pay for your companies upkeep to the bank.
+This is equal to your current longevity score.
 3. Ensure you have at least one resource on your player mat or on a product.
 If not, you are declared bankrupt.
 4. Determine turn order for the next turn.
 This is in order of longevity score, from lowest to highest.
 In the event of a tie for longevity score, then highest loyalty score wins, if this ties, then use the turn order from last turn.